Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/community-annotation.md

 > Note: *Bear in mind that any handed over GFF3 files that have not passed this validation process will be returned to the provider and the genome will be postponed by at least one release.*

+## Submitting your GFF3 file to Ensembl

+To have your annotation considered for inclusion in Ensembl, please contact [helpdesk@ensembl.org](mailto:helpdesk@ensembl.org) with information about the project your genome is associated with, the importance of including your genome in Ensembl and your validated and formatted GFF3 file.